joshbenjamin3/251/README.md

 - `Exploratory Analysis and Demographic Information.ipynb`: This Jupyter notebook contains preliminary data exploration and an analysis of demographic information.

-- `Random Forest Models and Analysis.ipynb`: This Jupyter notebook contains Random Forest models that predict various outcomes and perform an in-depth analysis of the results.
+- `Random Forest Models and Analysis.ipynb`: This Jupyter notebook contains Random Forest models and perform an in-depth analysis of the results.

 ## Usage